 We work only through overseas government adoption authorities or their accredited agencies.

-Adoptions in NSW can only occur through FACS or an accredited adoption service provider.
+Adoptions in NSW can only occur through DCJ or an accredited adoption service provider.

 Private adoption arrangements are illegal and there are penalties for all involved in such arrangements.